alfille/eMission/README.md

 ## Scope (i.e. what eMission does)

-- Keep track of patients, problems, images and demographics
+- Keeps rack of patients, problems, images and demographics
-- Record operative procedures with description, data, images, tailored checklists
+- Records operative procedures with description, data, images, tailored checklists
-- Document outcomes and followup
+- Documents outcomes and followup
-- Workflow support including patient ID cards, downloadable data
+- Support a workflow including patient ID cards, downloadable data
 - Usable on phones, tablets and laptops

 ### Out of scope